HelTecAutomation/CubeCell-Arduino/README.md

 For more details, please refer to **[CubeCell Documents Page](https://heltec-automation-docs.readthedocs.io/en/latest/cubecell/index.html).**

-we updated We have made an e-ink adaptation for cubecell, currently only supports 2.9 inch ink screen, we will update it later:https://github.com/HelTecAutomation/e-ink/blob/master/examples/DEPG0290BxS75AFxX_BW/DEPG0290BxS75AFxX_BW.ino
+We have made an e-ink adaptation for cubecell, currently only supports 2.9 inch ink screen, we will update it later:https://github.com/HelTecAutomation/e-ink/blob/master/examples/DEPG0290BxS75AFxX_BW/DEPG0290BxS75AFxX_BW.ino

 &nbsp;